BHAVIUS/PDP-DREAM/ReadMe.md

 Visual Studio Solution of DotNet Projects and Assemblies
 (stack dependencies configured as chain from top to bottom)

-* PDP.DREAM.ScribeWebLib (PDP.Cervin.ScribeWebLib) for ACGT
+* PDP.DREAM.ScribeWebLib (PDP.Gangkhar.ScribeWebLib) for ACGT
-* PDP.DREAM.ScribeDataLib (PDP.Cervin.ScribeDataLib) for ACGT
+* PDP.DREAM.ScribeDataLib (PDP.Gangkhar.ScribeDataLib) for ACGT
-* PDP.DREAM.NexusWebLib (PDP.Cervin.NexusWebLib) for ACGT
+* PDP.DREAM.NexusWebLib (PDP.Gangkhar.NexusWebLib) for ACGT
-* PDP.DREAM.NexusDataLib (PDP.Cervin.NexusDataLib) for ACGT
+* PDP.DREAM.NexusDataLib (PDP.Gangkhar.NexusDataLib) for ACGT
-* PDP.DREAM.CoreWebLib (PDP.Cervin.CoreWebLib) for ACGT
+* PDP.DREAM.CoreWebLib (PDP.Gangkhar.CoreWebLib) for ACGT
-* PDP.DREAM.CoreDataLib (PDP.Cervin.CoreDataLib) for ACGT
+* PDP.DREAM.CoreDataLib (PDP.Gangkhar.CoreDataLib) for ACGT

 where
 A is Aoraki on Net 6 with MVC Views, fall 2022,